 Look around and bide your time for deals on one-off purchases and consider when certain products or services might be cheapest.
 Flights are a good example: do your research into which days might be cheapest to fly and how long in advance you should book to get the best price.

-7. Choose appropriate financial products
+7. Choose the right financial products

 You’ll also want to consider the reputation of the provider and the quality of experience and service on offer.

 Take the time to fully understand products, including the terms and conditions.
 For an insurance product, for example, this might mean checking exactly what is and isn’t covered, rather than choosing based on price alone.